 Some medications can cause your fatigue.
 Fatigue is a common side effect of medications like beta-blockers (often prescribed for high blood pressure), antidepressants, and both OTC and prescription antihistamines (for allergies).
 Some common cold medications and pain relievers contain caffeine, which can cause poor sleep, which can cause fatigue.
 If you think any of your regular medications are causing your fatigue, ask your doctor what you can do to counteract your exhaustion, or if there are any alternative medications without this side effect.
 In many cases these medications are necessary and if the condtion being treated is life-threatening or more disruptive to your daily life than the side effects, you may not have a choice but to keep taking them and live with your fatigue.

-Alternative Treatments for Fatigue
+Best Alternative Treatments for Fatigue

 Serious Medical Causes of Fatigue

 If you’ve addressed and treated lifestyle causes of fatigue and your fatigue is still not going away, or if your fatigue has occured suddenly for no apparent reason, you should see your doctor about possible underlying medical causes of your fatigue as soon as possible.